dkd/indoctrinatr-tools/README.md

 We are also looking forward to your [GitHub Pull Requests](https://help.github.com/articles/using-pull-requests/).

+Manual testing: After cloning the repo, run `bundle exec bin/indoctrinatr` inside the directory for testing your own development changes.

 ## License

 Indoctrinatr and Indoctrinatr Tools are licensed under the terms and conditions of the [MIT License](http://en.wikipedia.org/wiki/MIT_License).